Career Development Office

 1. Securing an external fellowship to fund the work (external funding sources can be found on www.psjd.org)

-2. Enroll in the Clinical Externship class to receive academic credit for the work (the deadline to apply is generally early May), or
+2. Receive academic credit by participating in the Externship Program (the deadline to apply is generally early May), or

 3. Volunteer.
 The wealth of legal experience and good will generated will be well worth your time.